alexfernandez/alexfernandez.github.io/2026/avis-lxxx.md

 [Aves Æternæ](/2024/aves-aeternae)
 airship drone.
-Later, the [Avis Minima](/2024/avis-minima) project studied how to build a 1-meter long airship.
+Later, the [Avis Minima](/2024/avis-minima) project tried to figure out how to build a 1-meter long airship.

 ## 🙏 Acknowledgements